influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.0/guides/downsampling_and_retention.md

 However, InfluxDB recognizes the necessity of purging data that have outlived their usefulness - that is the purpose of RPs.

 ### Working with RPs
-When you create a database, InfluxDB automatically creates an RP called `default` with an infinite duration and a replication factor set to one.
+When you create a database, InfluxDB automatically creates an RP called `autogen` with an infinite duration and a replication factor set to one.
-`default` also serves as the `DEFAULT` RP; if you do not supply an explicit RP when you write a point to the database, the data are subject to the `DEFAULT` RP.
+`autogen` also serves as the `DEFAULT` RP; if you do not supply an explicit RP when you write a point to the database, the data are subject to the `DEFAULT` RP.

 InfluxDB automatically queries from and writes to the `DEFAULT` RP on a database.
 To query from or write to a different RP, you must fully qualify the measurement, that is, specify the database and retention policy with the measurement name: `<database_name>."<retention_policy>".<measurement_name>`.

 You can also create, alter, and delete you own RPs, and you can change the database's `DEFAULT` RP.
 See [Database Management](/influxdb/v1.0/query_language/database_management/#retention-policy-management) for more on RP management.

-> **Clarifying** `default` **vs.** `DEFAULT`

-> `default`: The name of the RP that InfluxDB automatically generates when you create a new database.
-It has an infinite duration and a replication factor set to one.
-It is initially the `DEFAULT` RP as well, but that can be altered.

-> `DEFAULT`: The RP that InfluxDB writes to if you do not supply an explicit RP in the write.

 ## Continuous Queries
 ### Definition